karlhaworth/karlhaworth.com_hugo/README.md

 # Project Overview

 This project allows a user to generate/build a resume (CV) PDF from website content and host a resume website put together from json files using Hugo.
 This reduces the duplication needed to keep a separate resume from website content updated.
 Sections can be hidden using certain key-value pairs.

 The resume PDF rebuilds each time there is a change and can used on a wide array of free static hosting providers such as GitHub Pages, CloudFlare Pages, Netlify, and more!

 This project shifted from using provider runners for build to github actions as the software stack is a little more reliable and predictable.
+Using headless Chromium for resume pdf generation seemed to cause issues with CloudFlare runners.

 ## Resume Website for Karl Haworth using Hugo